 The headline here is that it doesn’t.
 There is now no question that ThruText and ThruTalk do not fit the definition of an Automated Telephone Dialing System, and as such they can be legally used to contact cell phones without prior express consent.

-This ruling is only a few days old, and there are still many outstanding questions about its implications.
+This ruling is still fairly recent, and there are still many outstanding questions about its implications.